alxshelepenok/lumen/content/posts/deploying-your-first-website-with-fleek.md

 ***

-**Why Deploy Through Fleek and Host to IPFS?**
+## Why Deploy Through Fleek & Host on the Open Web?

-Aside from how easy it is to deploy a website through Fleek, hosting to IPFS has distinct Web3 perks!
+Aside from how easy it is to deploy a website through Fleek, hosting on IPFS or the IC has distinct Web3 perks!

 Instead of hosting files and data at large centralized centers, IPFS distributes the data across nodes run by anyone in the world.
 Since IPFS stores data peer-to-peer, this not only creates a **safer** system but also a **censorship-resistant** one.

 Additionally, since IPFS distributes data across nodes and points to specific data, addresses can make sure resources are coming from the closest source.
 This creates a **faster**, more **reliable** experience!

+In the case of Internet Computer hosting, you can rely on a decentralized and blockchain-run infrastructure that can store your content directly onto a smart contract (canister).

 ***

 That’s all for today’s quick guide!
-As always you can find us on Twitter, our Discord community (the Psychedelic Discord server), if you need further assistance or have questions regarding your Fleek account.
+As always you can find us on Twitter, our Discord community (the Psychedelic Discord server), if you need further assistance or have questions regarding your experience at Fleek.

 * [Sign up](https://app.fleek.co/) to try Fleek
 * Join us on the [Psychedelic Discord Community](https://slack.fleek.co/)